guangying94/AzureIoT/README.md

 ##### 5.3 Query
 Now, with 3 different output stream, we will define the query and output the respective data.
 Click on the "**Query**" box.
-Let's start from stream the telemetry to **Azure Table Storage**.
+Let's by streaming the telemetry to **Azure Table Storage**.

 First, we define the input stream.
 We are using SQL-like language while creating the query.